goschtl/zope/zope2book/trunk/source/Acquisition.rst

-Note that even though an object named 'acquisition_test' does not "live" inside the AcquisitionTestFolder folder, Zope found the method and displayed a result anyway!
+Note that even though an object named 'acquisition_test' does not "live" inside the AcquisitionTestFolder folder, Zope found the page and displayed a result anyway!
 Not only did Zope display a result, instead of inserting the 'title' of the Zope root folder, it inserted the 'title' of the AcquisitionTestFolder folder!